Many Authors.

 Strategic Alignment

-Collective Authorship connects everyday stories to broader district goals, such as student enrollment and achievement, family engagement, and staff recruitment and retention, demonstrating the impact of daily efforts on the overall mission.
+With shared storytelling, individual stories are connected to broader district goals, such as student enrollment and achievement, family engagement, and staff recruitment and retention, demonstrating the impact of daily efforts on the overall mission.

 Overcome Barriers

-By providing easy-to-use tools and a supportive environment, Collective Authorship helps overcome common barriers to storytelling, such as lack of time or discomfort with technology, making it simple for everyone to contribute.
+By providing easy-to-use tools and a supportive environment, Apptegy can help your district and schools overcome common barriers to storytelling, such as lack of time or discomfort with technology, making it simple for everyone to contribute.

 Who's Telling Your Story?